nkashaev/Replication_SRPwME/README.md

 ### `Rootfiles`

--   `E1_main.jl`  -- the code tests for s/ED-IU-rationalizability using data from couplesâ households.
+-   `E1_main.jl`  -- the code tests for s/ED-IU-rationalizability using data from couples' households.

 **Machine/Execution time:** PC3 / 2h.